ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

    logical_and.supported_dtypes = ("bool",)

 The same logic applies to unsupported devices.
-Even if the wrapped Ivy function supports more devices, we should still flag the frontend function devices to be the same as those supported by the function in the native framework.
+Even if the wrapped Ivy function supports more devices, we should still flag the frontend function supported devices to be the same as those supported by the function in the native framework.
+Again, this is only needed if the limitations go beyond those of the framework itself.
+For example, it is not necessary to uniquely flag every single NumPy function as supporting only CPU, as this is a limitation of the entire framework, and this limitation is already `globally flagged <>`_.

 Instance Methods
 ----------------------